OISF/suricata/doc/userguide/rules/transforms.rst

 Lua scripts that are used for transformations *must* contain a function named ``transform``.

+Lua scripts can have other functions; Suricata only invokes the ``transform`` function.

 Lua transforms can be passed optional arguments -- see the examples below -- but they are not required to do so.
 Arguments are comma-separated.